My very short answer to the question “earn more or spend less” is:

 You can create more value for others in your spare time and earn more money.

-This is the way for most people if the job (like mine) have some limitations.
+This is the way for most people if the job (like mine) has some limitations.

 You must be a creator rather than a consumer! 😉